andrewSharo/StrVCTVRE/README.md

 * cyvcf2
 * pybigwig

-In conda, numpy can be downloaded and installed using the command
+In conda, these packages can be downloaded and installed using the command
 ```
-conda install numpy
+conda install numpy pandas joblib scikit-learn
 ```
-and similarly for pandas, joblib, and scikit-learn.

-pybedtools is distributed through bioconda, so it can be downloaded and install using the command
+Some packages are distributed through bioconda, so they can be downloaded and install using the command
 ```
-conda install -c bioconda pybedtools
+conda install -c bioconda pybedtools cyvcf2 pybigwig
 ```
-and similarly for cyvcf2 and pybigwig.

 ### 4. Download StrVCTVRE
 Linux users should download the [StrVCTVRE tarball](https://github.com/andrewSharo/StrVCTVRE/archive/v.1.6.tar.gz).
 Other users should download the [StrVCTVRE zip file for Windows or Mac](https://github.com/andrewSharo/StrVCTVRE/archive/v.1.6.zip).